 By Christopher Brown of OCDCarCare.com

-Lighting in Auto Detailing & Paint Correction, Why Does It Matter?
+Lighting for Detailing Paint Correction, Why Does It Matter?

-In the auto detailing community, lighting for paint correction and surface inspection is a subject that is casually discussed.
-However, its importance is second to none because it is crucial to every step of polishing and other surface refinement processes.
-These discussions usually contain a few questions about some aspects of light and lighting.
-However, most discourses tend to lack relevant and necessary information to adequately explore and answer the original topics.
+Discussions found online usually contain a few questions about some aspects of light and lighting.
+However, most discourses tend to lack the relevant and necessary information to adequately explore and answer the original topics.

 At some point, a large majority of detailers will have a need to supplement or upgrade the lighting in their shops or garages.
 Mobile detailers will also need to upgrade, requiring lighting that is efficient, sufficient, and portable.

-The purposes of this article on lighting for paint correction are as follows:
+The purposes of this article on lighting for detailing paint correction are as follows:

 1. To explain the basic concepts behind the science of how light works.